LocatorAssertions

 hasText

 Added in: v1.20Ensures the Locator points to an element with the given text.
+All nested elements will be considered when computing the text content of the element.
 You can use regular expressions for the value as well.

 Usage